RaidenGamesCorporation/ZanyonLocker/README.md

 _ZanyonLocker™ is a safe encryption tool made by Raiden Corporation.
-It is used to encrypt files over a secure connection._
+It is used to encrypt files over a secure process._

 🔐 **Security**
 ZanyonLocker™ uses AES (Advanced Encryption Standard) to securely encrypt your data for privacy.